 Submission of Accounting Software assessment

-Details of the accounting software assessments will be announced in the course.
+Details of the accounting software assessments will be provided at the commencement of week 7.

 Grades for your performance in this course will be awarded in accordance with the following scheme: